ispc/ispc/benchmarks/README.md

 # ISPC micro-benchmarks.

 Micro-benchmarks are designed to test efficiency of different aspects of ISPC code generation.
-This suit assumes three type of tests:
+This suite assumes three type of tests:

 1. [**Individual language features and library functions**](01_trivial).
 Testing them in isolation focuses on implementation quality of language constructs, like ``foreach`` loops and library function like ``aos_to_soa()``.
 This category of tests allow covering ISPC functionality quite thoroughly, but doesn't address interplay between different features and compiler optimizations.
 2. [**Feature combinations and non-obvious optimization effects**](02_medium).
 It's impractical to cover all combinations, so this kind of tests requires understanding of the specific effects triggered by features combination.
 An example might be memory operations nesting in non-trivial loops.